Personal Injury Protection (PIP): What It Covers & Who Needs It

 PIP typically acts as the primary payer after a car accident.
 This means your PIP benefits are used first before your health insurance is billed.
 In many states, PIP covers deductibles, co-pays, and expenses your health plan may not touch — like lost wages or essential services.

-For example, in Massachusetts, PIP covers the first $2,000 in medical bills; after that, your health insurance takes over.
-PIP then resumes covering remaining costs up to your policy limit.
-This coordination can reduce your out-of-pocket exposure significantly.
+For example, in Massachusetts, PIP covers the first $2,000 in medical bills; after that, your health insurance takes over, and PIP resumes covering remaining costs up to your policy limit.
+This coordination can significantly reduce your out-of-pocket exposure — especially if you have a high-deductible health plan (HDHP).
+Keep in mind: health insurance never replaces lost wages or pays for household services while you recover.
+PIP fills those gaps in a way that no medical plan can.

 Pincher's Pro Tip

 Don't assume your health insurance covers everything after a crash.
 Health plans typically don't replace lost wages or pay for home services while you recover.
-PIP fills these gaps affordably — often for less than $20/month added to your premium.
+PIP fills these gaps affordably — national averages run roughly $50–$200 per year added to your premium, and in lower-coverage states it can be as little as $10–$20 every six months.

 Compare Car Insurance Rates in Ohio